Riduidel/aadarchi/README.md

 * `mvn fizzed-watcher:run@watch-slides` when working on slides.
 This will watch both the `src/slides` and the `src/main/java` folder and run a `mvn package` when any of these folders have changes in.

+## Developing
+There are not many things to do (except improving the archetype source).
+However, if you want to improve things, please run `mvn verify` which will create a project from the archetype and run `mvn package` which will trigger Java class compilation and run and Asciidoc documentation generation.

 ## Author

 👤 **Nicolas Delsaux**